CaravanStudios/PublicGoodAppHouse/CulturalMemoryLab/NodeEventsPlaybook/Readme.md

    Review the folders for Event 1 (Intro webinar) and Event 2 (Hands-on workshop).
 You’ll find everything from email templates to speaking outlines.

 2. **Use the Planning Timeline**
-   Our [Event Planning Designated Timeline](#event-planning-designated-timeline) provides a week-by-week guide to help you stay on track.
+   Our Event Planning Timeline provides a week-by-week guide to help you stay on track.

 3. **Host Your Events**
    Customize your content, promote through your networks, and deliver high-quality events that engage and inspire.